MyCaffe/MyCaffe/INSTALL.md

 </br>See <a href=".\MyCaffe.test\test_data\models\voc_fcns32\INSTALL.md">Installing BLVC_FCN Model</a>
 </br>
 </br>Both of these models are used by the <b><i>TestPersistCaffe.cs</i></b> auto tests.

-<H3>IV.
-Final Steps</H3>
-If you get a compiler error stating <i>Couldn't process file *.resx due to its being in the Internet or Restricted Zone or having the mark of the web on the file</i>, follow these steps to resolve the error:
-1.)
-Go to the file in the File Explorer, right click and select the 'Properties' menu item.
-</br>2.)
-In the Properties dialog, check the 'Unblock' option and press OK.

 <H2>Debugging Instructions</H2>
 Before debugging, you will need to copy the CUDA files into your output target directory.
 To do this, copy the '\Program Files\SignalPop\MyCaffe\cuda_11' folder to the